 Benefits of Data Visualizations

 Data visualizations allow users to engage with data in ways not possible with static graphs, such as big data interactive visualizations.
 For vast amounts of data with complicated data stories, interactivity is the best approach.
 It makes data easy to understand.
-The following are some of the primary advantages of data visualizations:
+The following are some of the primary advantages of data visualizations:- Identify Trends Faster – Most human communication is visual as the human brain processes graphics magnitudes faster than it does text.

 - Identify Relationships Effectively – The ability to narrowly focus on specific metrics enables users to identify cause-and-effect relationships throughout definable timeframes.